camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/30-custom-extensions/20-camunda-attributes.html.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies a form resource.
+      This attribute specifies a form resource.
 See <a href="ref:/guides/user-guide/#tasklist-task-forms">task forms</a> for more information.
     </td>
   </tr>
   <tr>